 From the Rondina/LoFaro Gallery, a Garden employee will help you make your way to the Ross Gallery in the Herbarium building where photographs of modern day Giverny are on display.
 These photographs have been taken over the course of 25 years by Elizabeth Murray, but Murray is more than a photographer–she is also one of the forces behind the restoration of Giverny, and her photographs offer a rare glimpse into the behind-the-scenes workings of these very famous gardens.

 And that’s not all.
-There’s even more: lectures, concerts, childrens’ activities, and our app, but we’ll cover those another day!
+There’s even more: lectures, concerts, childrens’ activities, and our app, All the details are up on the rental led display they have set up everywhere!
 So come visit Monet’s Garden.
 Whether it’s hot, or rainy, or simply perfect, I guarantee you’ll leave the Garden with a deeper understanding and appreciation for Claude Monet.